CPA Exam Sections :

 Frequently Asked Questions (FAQs)

-According to our CPA Industry Survey, 46% of people surveyed believe FAR is the hardest section of the CPA Exam.
+FAR is widely considered the hardest CPA Exam section, with surveys often showing it as the most difficult.
 The FAR section of the exam tests candidates’ knowledge of general accounting principles, and the skills needed to apply the financial reporting knowledge required of CPAs.
 Most importantly, FAR requires that CPA candidates have a strong knowledge of US GAAP.

 However, this is a very subjective matter.
 The most difficult section of the CPA Exam can vary by individual, as some may find certain topics harder to understand than others.